Indranee Rajah

 Prior to entering politics, Indranee was a lawyer at Freshfields Bruckhaus Deringer and Drew & Napier.
 She was appointed Senior Counsel in January 2003.
 Indranee made her political debut in the 2001 general election as part of a six-member PAP team contesting in Tanjong Pagar GRC and won.
 She was subsequently elected as the Member of Parliament (MP) representing the Tanglin–Cairnhill ward of Tanjong Pagar GRC.

-After the death of Minister Mentor Lee Kuan Yew on 23 March 2015, Indranee served as the MP for the Tanjong Pagar–Tiong Bahru ward concurrently until the 2015 general election as no by-elections were called due to it being a group representation constituency (GRC).
-Since then, Indranee has been representing the Tanjong Pagar–Tiong Bahru ward of Tanjong Pagar GRC.
+After the death of Minister Mentor Lee Kuan Yew on 23 March 2015, Indranee also served as the grassroots advisor for the Tiong Bahru ward until the 2015 general election as no by-elections were called due to it being a group representation constituency.

 Education

 Indranee attended Marymount Convent Primary School, Marymount Convent Secondary School and Raffles Institution before graduating from the National University of Singapore with a Bachelor of Laws with honours degree in 1986.

+Career

-Law career
+Legal career

 Indranee began her legal career in 1987 with Freshfields Bruckhaus Deringer.
 She joined Drew & Napier in 1988 and became a director of the firm in 1991.
 She was a litigator and had an active court practice as an advocate and solicitor, specialising in cross-border dispute resolution.
 She was appointed Senior Counsel by Chief Justice Yong Pung How in January 2003.

+Indranee eventually became the deputy head of the firm's dispute resolution department.
+She left Drew & Napier in 2012.